youwen5/web/routes/math/+three-isomorphism-theorems.typ

   #[
-    This establishes the existence of the map $overline(tau)$ we desire, now we need to show it#(apostrophe)s both surjective and injective.
+    This establishes the existence of the map $overline(tau)$ we desire, now we need to show it’s both surjective and injective.

     #btw[
-      editor#(apostrophe)s note: I have a proof of the universal property, but it is too large to fit in the margins.
+      editor’s note: I have a proof of the universal property, but it is too large to fit in the margins.
     ]

     We can easily see $overline(tau)$ is surjective, let $x in im tau$, then